artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Notes**:

-Archivematica 1.6.1 requires ElasticSearch 1.x (tested with 1.7.5).
+Archivematica 1.6.1 requires ElasticSearch 1.x (tested with 1.7.6).
-Support for ElasticSearch 2.x and 5.x is being developed and is planned for a future release.
+Support for ElasticSearch 2.x and/or 5.x is being developed and is planned for a future release.

 Archivematica 1.6.1 has been tested with MySQL 5.5, including the Percona and MariaDB alternatives.
-Archivematica should work with MySQL 5.6.
+Archivematica uses MySQL 5.7 on Ubuntu 16.04.

+Some of the tools run by Archivematica require Java to be installed (primarily ElasticSearch and fits).
+On Ubuntu 14.04, Open JDK 7 is used.
+On Ubuntu 16.04 Open JDK 8 is the default.
+It is possible to use Oracle Java 7 or 8 instead.

 The remaining dependencies should be kept at the versions installed by Archivematica.